D-32/DMPasscode/README.md

 	+ (void)removePasscode;
 	+ (BOOL)isPasscodeSet;
 	+ (void)setConfig:(DMPasscodeConfig *)config;

+#### PasscodeCompletionBlock(BOOL success, NSError *error)

+PasscodeCompletionBlock is a custom type of block provided to `DMPasscode` that returns values in the form of two parameters, a `BOOL success` and a `NSError *error`.
+If `success`, then the user has successfully either setup their passcode, or successfully unlocked with their passcode.

+If not `success`, then the user has either cancelled the passcode process, in which case `error` will be nil.
+Or the user has failed to unlock with their passcode, in which case `error` will not be nil.

 ## Customisation

 You can pass `DMPasscode` a configuration.
 Just create a new `DMPasscodeConfiguration`.